Web3 projects are driving innovation in the digital economy and capturing the attention of users and venture capital investment.

 The Graph is a query protocol on Ethereum's middle layer that allows developers to design dApps.
 The project's unique angle is the dApp-launching efficiency it offers, allowing users to save time and energy in development.
 The Graph's mission is to become a powerful decentralized web3 layer that's immune from the manipulation of tech companies.
 Additionally, the initiative shortens the time it takes to bring dApps to market, saving time and effort during the development process.

 Indexers are in charge of maintaining nodes and processing queries across the network.
 In doing so, they stake the native GRT token.
 Because malevolent action could cost an Indexer their stake, this incentivizes all network participants to perform honestly.
-GRT currently has a $1.9 billion market cap.
+GRT started 2025 with a $2.53 billion market cap and fully diluted valuation (FDV) of about $2.87 billion.

 Basic Attention Token (BAT) is the Brave web3 browser's native cryptocurrency.
 Brave is a free, open-source web browser that rewards users for their "attention" in BAT.
 Thus, by watching privacy-preserving advertisements, users can earn a passive income.
 Brave also protects users from being followed around the internet by website trackers and other unpleasant actors.

-Brave also offers the TOR browser, which enables semi-private browsing.
+Brave offers the TOR browser, which enables semi-private browsing.
 The browser reduces internet surveillance and gives you a safe way to hide your surfing history from big tech corporations.
 To increase rewards, users can choose to view more ads.
 Furthermore, Brave includes a "Tip" option that may be connected to a variety of social media platforms.
 This tool makes thanking your favorite content creators simple without any third parties, so that the creators get 100% of your tip.
-At the time of writing, BAT has a market cap of $1.2 billion.

 Ready to dive deeper into web3 and create smart contracts of your own?
 You can build dApps, protocols, and smart contracts at Hedera using its innovative technology.
-What makes Hedera unlike anything else on the market is its Hedera Hashgraph and unique protocol.
-It offers predictable gas fees and carbon-negative energy use.
+What makes Hedera unlike anything else in the digital economy is its Hedera Hashgraph and unique protocol.
+It offers scalability, predictable gas fees and carbon-negative energy use.
 Creating smart contracts using Hedera Hashgraph is straightforward and efficient.